-Resolved statements are the only parts of a resolution that the Council and Board of Directors act upon.
-Conceptually, resolves can be classified into two categories - policy resolveds and directives.
-A policy resolved calls for changes in ACEP policy.
-A directive is a resolved that calls for ACEP to take some sort of action.
+Resolve statements are the only parts of a resolution that the Council and Board of Directors act upon.
+Conceptually, resolves can be classified into two categories - policy resolves and directives.
+A policy resolve calls for changes in ACEP policy.
+A directive is a resolve that calls for ACEP to take some sort of action.
 Adoption of a directive requires specific action but does not directly affect ACEP policy.

 A single resolution can both recommend changes in ACEP policy and recommend actions about that new policy.
-The way to accomplish this objective is to establish the new policy in one resolved (a policy resolved), and to identify the desired action in a subsequent resolved (a directive).
+The way to accomplish this objective is to establish the new policy in one resolve (a policy resolve), and to identify the desired action in a subsequent resolve (a directive).

-Regardless of the type of resolution, the resolved should be stated as a motion that can be understood without the accompanying whereas statements.
-When the Council adopts a resolution, only the resolved portion is forwarded to the Board of Directors for ratification.
+Regardless of the type of resolution, the resolve should be stated as a motion that can be understood without the accompanying whereas statements.
+When the Council adopts a resolution, only the resolve portion is forwarded to the Board of Directors for ratification.
 The "resolved" must be fully understood and should stand alone.